AthanasiosKwn/FrailSafe-A_data_analysis_project/README.md

 The repository contains the following:
 1) A project report.
-2) Three jupyter notebooks containing the project code and detailed step-by-step markdown commentary.
+2) Three Jupyter notebooks containing the project code, along with detailed step-by-step markdown commentary.

 The data has not been uploaded due to licensing restrictions.
 I intend to release the CSV files once the appropriate permissions have been obtained.